-After two years living in England it was time to say goodbye to the UK and hello to a European Spring and Summer before we jetted across the world to start our lives in Australia.
+After two years living in England it was time to say goodbye to the UK and hello to Europe in Spring and Summer before we jetted across the world to start our lives in Australia.
 We wanted to share the highlights of our travels which proved incredibly hard to sum up as there was just so many incredible highlights in each of the countries we visited.
-It’s a long post so grab a drink and get cosy as we share the highlights of our final six months living and travelling in Europe!
+Here are the highlights of our final six months living and travelling in Europe!

 Our two years in the UK came around quicker than I saw coming and by the time March came around we were both full of mixed feelings.
 Whilst we were incredibly excited for our upcoming travels around Europe and our move to Australia we were also sad to be leaving Dan’s family, our friends we’d made in the UK and also the things we loved about England.
 I’d be lying if I said I loved every minute of our time living in England (mostly due to the incessant rain) but as our last few weeks quickly passed us by we couldn’t believe it was all coming to an end and couldn’t stop talking about all the incredible experiences we’d had living in the UK.